 Our team will discuss any specific needs of the pet(s) that will be traveling or changing hands and will address any health issues that are identified during the examination.
 We also help to advise pet owners on any health risks for the pet(s) that are specific to the area in which he or she will be traveling.

 Regulations vary when traveling with animals internationally.
 For the safety of your pet(s), we require that you work with a travel agency in order for us to issue an international travel certificate.
 An additional fee will apply if you do not.
-These companies will do anything from gathering required paperwork, verifying the documentation is correct and getting it sent to the USDA office for an official seal to helping arrange flights and travel plans.
+These companies will do everything from gathering and verifying documentation to getting it sealed by the USDA to helping arrange flights and travel plans.

 Below are two examples of travel agencies that have worked with us in the past: